omkarcloud/google-maps-reviews-scraper/advanced.md

 No, proxies are not necessary.
 The scraper can efficiently process hundreds of thousands of leads without them.

-### ❓ What is the Difference Between omkarcloud/google-maps-scraper and omkarcloud/google-maps-reviews-scraper?
+### What is the Difference Between omkarcloud/google-maps-scraper and omkarcloud/google-maps-reviews-scraper?

+Both repositories use the same web scraper but are tailored for different audiences:

 **omkarcloud/google-maps-reviews-scraper:**
 - Designed for Data Scientists.